ccurdt/ics2owncloud.py/README.md

 # ics2owncloud.py

-Periodically download iCal files and import them using ownClouds CalDAV interface.
+Downloads iCal files and imports them using the ownClouds CalDAV interface.

 ## Requirements